AaronHolbrook/wpbuildr/README.md

 `wpbuildr` accepts one argument at the command line, which is the intended name of your project.
 This argument is used to create the database name, theme folder and the table prefix.

+Example usage: `$ wpbuildr mywwpinstall` would create a database and theme folder named 'mywpinstall'

 Enjoy your new WordPress install!

 Customizing Plugins
 ===================

-Simply add the slug of the plugins you want WPBuildr to install to the `conf/plugins.conf` file!
+Simply add or remove the slug of the plugins you want WPBuildr to install to the `conf/plugins.conf` file!